-Unlike with traditional insurance applications where medical conditions and unhealthy lifestyle factors usually end up costing us more, when purchasing a lifetime annuity with your personal pension funds, disclosing any health conditions you have could work in your favour…
+When buying a lifetime annuity with your pension funds, disclosing health conditions could work in your favour.

-If you have been diagnosed with an illness that could reduce your life expectancy, you are overweight or smoke, you may be eligible for what’s known as an ‘enhanced annuity’.
-An enhanced lifetime annuity means you receive a higher income compared to a basic rate annuity and is paid for life even if your health improves or you change your lifestyle.
+If you have a health condition that could reduce your life expectancy, are overweight or smoke you could be offered an enhanced annuity.
+An enhanced lifetime annuity pays more than a basic rate annuity.
+It’s paid for life.
+It doesn’t matter if your health improves, or you change your lifestyle.

 Can I get an enhanced annuity?

-When you apply for an annuity, the provider will assess your life expectancy based on your health and lifestyle.
-It may be easier than you think to qualify for an enhanced annuity, and many of the conditions that entitle you to extra income are common in later life, such as high blood pressure and diabetes.
-Being overweight, smoking and drinking alcohol regularly could also qualify you for enhanced rates and more income.
+When you apply for an annuity, the provider will assess your life expectancy.
+They consider your health and lifestyle.
+You may qualify for an enhanced annuity.
+Many conditions that entitle you to extra income are common in later life.
+These include high blood pressure and diabetes.
+Being overweight, smoking, and drinking alcohol regularly could also qualify you for enhanced rates and more income.

-Examples of health problems and lifestyle choices that might entitle you to a higher income include:
+Examples that might entitle you to a higher income include:

-To avoid delays, providers may carry out health checks after your annuity payments have commenced.
-If the information you provided at the time you took out your annuity is not verified by your doctor, your income amount could be reduced.
+To avoid delays, providers may check your health after your annuity payments start.
+If your doctor doesn’t verify the information you provided, your income could be reduced.

 How much extra income will I receive?